qrqiuren/site-myhdl-dev/guide.md

 * features labeled `help wanted` in the [issue-tracker]

 If you would like to work on a new feature, do things in the right order.
-Start with communication and specification work.
-Do not start by publishing code.
-MyHDL development is conservative when it comes to new features, so you are likely to be disappointed.
+Start with communication and specification work, not by raising pull requests against the main repository.
+MyHDL development is conservative when it comes to new features, so you are likely to be disappointed otherwise.

 The repository
 ==============